kukania/FlashDriver/README.md

 ### Making custom writable data structure
-In case of making DFTL, you need to write/read mapping data to/from target device To do this, First, you get writable or readable data structure by using 'inf_get_valueset' function which is defined in ```interface/interface.c``` .
+In case of making DFTL, you need to write/read mapping data to/from target device.

+To do this, First, you get writable or readable data structure by using 'inf_get_valueset' function which is defined in ```interface/interface.c``` .

 This function returns device accessible data structure called 'value_set'.

-Detail of value_set is defined in ```include/container.h``` After using the assigned value_set, you should deallocate the data structure by using 'inf_free_valueset'.
+Detail of value_set is defined in ```include/container.h```

+After using the assigned value_set, you should deallocate the data structure by using 'inf_free_valueset'.

 ```